quicken/filefocus/README.md

 # File Focus

-File Focus provides quick access to frequently accessed source code and configuration files.
-Multiple files in a focus group can be opened with a single click to quickly resume working on different issues/tickets.

-Organise files in dynamic folders based on glob patterns.

-Pin a focus group to automatically maintain a history of open files.
-With this feature, you can start working on an Issue/Ticket and file focus will automatically keep track of the files you are working on.

-If you like having one project per workspace you can group files and folders that are commonly used in your language of choice and file focus will automatically make them available from the groups you have defined.

-For people who love multi-folder workspaces, you can re-group files and folders across workspace folders.
-Great for quick navigation where you can’t remember the file name or when working on big projects to avoid long scrolling through the file explorer.
+File Focus facilitates a streamlined workflow by allowing you to reorganize mono repos or other big projects virtually.

+Files and folders can be grouped dynamically using glob patterns or organized manually into virtual folders best suited to your workflow.

+A pinned virtual folder automatically keeps track of files you are working on so you can quickly pick up where you left off when working on multiple issues/tickets.

 If you want to share or highlight commonly used files and folders with your team you can store a configuration file along with your source code to make groups automatically available to all people working on the project.